-The Criminal Justice degree is designed to prepare students for careers in police work and corrections, in addition to serving as the basis to transfer on to complete a baccalaureate degree.
+The Criminal Justice degree is designed to prepare students for careers in police work, corrections and the courts, in addition to serving as the basis to transfer on to complete a baccalaureate degree.
 For those already in service the program provides educational progress for promotion and other career development purposes.

 Applicants to the Criminal Justice Program must meet the general admission requirements to the College.
-Criminal Justice classes will be available online beginning fall 2013.
+Criminal Justice classes are offered in the classroom and online.
 General education requirements may be taken online or in the traditional classroom.